 An equally important part of your lead generation strategy should include outbound sales tactics.

 Outbound sales is the process of reaching out to a fitting potential customer to pitch your solution to their assumed problem.
-Using a new tool by The Endurance Group, your team can harness the power of connections, similar to referrals, to uncover new leads on a much broader scale.
+Using a new tool, your team can harness the power of connections, similar to referrals, to uncover new leads on a much broader scale.

 Using Commonality For Your Real Estate Business

-As a lead generation and marketing firm, The Endurance Group knows a thing or two about prospecting and nurturing relationships.
+The Endurance Group, a lead generation and marketing firm, knows a thing or two about prospecting and nurturing relationships.

-Recently, we launched a new tool called Commonality, a platform that provides companies the opportunity to make authentic connections and increase sales and marketing engagement by leveraging their entire team’s social capital or connections to the marketplace.
+Recently, we launched a new tool called Commonality.
+This platform provides companies the opportunity to make authentic connections and increase sales and marketing engagement by leveraging their entire team’s social capital or connections to the marketplace.

 So how is this beneficial to real estate agents?